techtimo/Spotmap/readme.txt

 🎉 Congrats!
 You just created your first Spotmap. 🎉

+👉 If you need help to configure your map, post a question in the [support forum](https://wordpress.org/support/plugin/spotmap/). 👈

 To fine tune the map, there are some attributes we can pass with the shortcode:

 `maps=opentopomap` will show only the opentopomap as map.
 Default `"openstreetmap,opentopomap"` If you create a mapbox API Key and store it in the settings page.
 You can choose other map types as well: `outdoors,streets,satelite`
 Use it like this: `maps="mb-satelite,mb-streets,openstreetmap"` This will show a satelite image as the selected map, but it can be changed to the other two maps (mb-streets, openstreetmap).